 Online Homework USE FIREFOX FOR XRONOS .
 In this course we will be using the online platform Xronos which is free of charge and will be explained during class.
-Complete Xronos homework by first navigating to our Canvas page.
-Once in Canvas, go to the assignments section of canvas and complete assignments directly.
+Complete Xronos homework by navigating to our Canvas page using FIREFOX.
+Once in browser, go to the assignments section of canvas and complete assignments directly.
 There is a slight delay in scores being recorded to Xronos.
-Be patient as your gradebook will update a little bit every so often until you reach 100 percent for the assignment.
-Please double-check in the canvas gradebook that your scores are in fact recording.
-Reach out to me as soon as possible if any technical difficulties arise.
+Be patient as your gradebook will update a little bit every so often until you reach 100 percent for the assignent.
 Online homework assignments will be assigned in groups based on the exam period.
 An assignment group is due just before the date of the relevant exam.
 Please do not wait until the last minute to start your homework.
 All assignments are released in advance so you can divvy up your time how you choose.
 No assignments can be submitted after the due date.
-There will be a total of three dropped Xronos homework grades at the end of the semester.
+Online homework assignments are worth a total of 7.5% of your final grade.
+There will be a total of three dropped homework grades at the end of the semester.
 All assignments will have posted due dates and these due dates will not be extended under any circumstance.
 Personal computer issues, will NOT be a reason to offer any type of extension.
-Class Participation Attendance in both class and discussion section is mandatory.
-Students who come to class prepared and participate are more likely to do well in the course.
-Further, following university policy, you may expect a penalty (additional lost points) for attending fewer than $75\%$ of your classes.
-Class sessions will consist of working through problems which must be completed to receive participation credit.
-Your two lowest participation assignments will be dropped.
-There will be weekly quizzes during your discussion, based on the homework and classwork.
+Class Participation During the last 5 minutes of every lecture, students will take a short In Class Quiz through Canvas.
+The quiz opens and closes automatically with the close time corresponding to the end of the lecture period.
+The quiz focuses on topics covered in the daily lectures.
+There will be no makeups for missed quizzes however we will drop 5 quiz grades at the end of the semester.
+These quizzes will be 5% of your grade.
+Attendance Attendance in class is strongly recommended and discussion section attendance is mandatory.
+Students who come to class and participate are more likely to do well in the course.
+Further, following university policy, you may expect a penalty (additional lost points) for attending fewer than 75% of your classes.
+Attendance will be taken at the beginning of each lecture class.
+Students who are late will not be given credit for that day.
+Attendance can not be "made up" but instead we will drop 5 attendance points at the end of the semester.
+Attendance will be 5% of your grade.
+Discussion Quiz There will be weekly quizzes during your discussion, based on the homework and classwork.
+Quizzes make up a total of 7.5% of your grade.
 The quizzes will be administered by your TA and any questions about the grades should be directed to him or her.
 If your TA is unable to address your questions, please contact the course coordinator.
 Your two lowest discussion quizzes will be dropped at the end of the semester.
 Make-up Policy All make-up work must be arranged with the course coordinator.